 Successful business owners understand the importance of having a prominent online presence.
 For many businesses, their website is the first impression a potential client receives.
 It’s no wonder why we spend countless hours designing, developing, and managing our websites.
 We constantly think of new ways to market our business.
 We wonder if our website provides enough content to increase SEO, if it uses the right color combinations and styles so it’s appealing to the most viewers, and if it provides an intuitive user experience.

 These are all great considerations you should have as a successful business owner.
 However, if you really care about the success of your business, you must not forget the most important question of all: Is my website accessible to all users?
 Neglecting the accessibility of your website will end up being nothing more than the perfect storm.
 Although a perfect storm definitely makes its presence known, it’s a storm created from negative and unpredictable factors.
 When it comes to websites, inaccessibility, and ultimately lawsuits, are negative and unpredictable factors and that is the exact opposite of what you want steering your website’s success.
+For instance, if you have a perfume business and are ready to provide free perfume samples to your customers by mail.
+Is your website accessible to all your potential users?
 We’ll explain how performing a few easy checks to confirm your website’s accessibility will allow you to avoid any potential lawsuits.

 First, if we are going to apply accessibility and comply with the standards governed by the Americans with Disability Act (ADA), we need to know what standards to follow in order to provide a compliant website.
 Unfortunately, it’s not as straightforward as we would like it to be.
 This is mainly because at this time, there are no clear regulations specifying which guidelines to follow.
 Nevertheless, this doesn’t mean we can’t provide an accessible website and doesn’t mean we don’t have to comply with ADA standards when it comes to our digital content.
 What we do know is that all of our clients who come to us after receiving a demand letter because someone filed an accessibility complaint against their website are required to comply with the Web Content Accessibility Guidelines (WCAG).